tibor9/webpage/content/authors/michele/_index.md

 ---
 # Display name
 title: Chair.
-Michèle Denise Birtel
+Mich%C3%A8le Denise Birtel

 # Is this the primary user of the site?
 superuser: false